-The Gay and Lesbian Entertainment Critics Association, home of the annual Dorian Awards, is currently comprised of approximately 180 professional (as in paid, and not just with respect) critics and entertainment journalists who write on television and film for legitimate media outlets in the U.S., Canada and the U.K. These outlets run the gamut, from magazine to radio, from national to regional, from consumer to trade, and from mass-audience to LGBTQ-centric.
+GALECA: The Society of LGBTQ Entertainment Critics, home of the annual Dorian Awards, is currently comprised of approximately 190 professional (as in paid — and not just with respect) journalists who write on television and film for legitimate media outlets in the U.S., Canada and the U.K. These outlets run the gamut, from magazine to radio, from national to regional, from consumer to trade, and from mass-audience to LGBTQ-centric.

 Formed in 2009, GALECA toasts the finest in movies and television, from mainstream to LGBTQ-niche, via its Dorian Awards.
 The awards are named with a wink to our patron saint — the inimitable Oscar Wilde, of course!

-Most GALECA members identify as a member of the LGBTQ-munity, be they lesbian, gay, bisexual, transgender or queer, though GALECA has several “ally” journalists in its ranks as well.
+Note: GALECA was originally an acronym for “Gay and Lesbian Entertainment Critics Association,” but in 2017 we changed our “tagline” to underscore our inclusivity.
+Most GALECA members identify as a member of the LGBTQ-munity, be they lesbian, gay, bisexual, transgender or queer, though we happily include demonstrably committed ally journalists in our ranks as well.

 OUR LOFTY (AND FUN!)
 GOALS

 To remind the world — and at-risk LGBTQ youth — that our community, with its distinct history and perspective, often leads the way in flagging great film and TV.